 Not unlike the story it tells Lost in Space has been on a long journey of its own as an idea in several different forms.
 The journey began as an American science fiction television series created and produced by Irwin Allen (1965 – 1968).
 The series follows the adventures of a pioneering family of space colonists who struggle to survive in a strange and often hostile universe after their ship is sabotaged and thrown off course.
 The show ran for three seasons, with 83 episodes airing between 1965 and 1968.
-The first season was filmed in black and white, with the second and third seasons filmed in color.
+The first season was in black and white, with the second and third seasons filmed in color.

 The show started out as a straight arrow adventure series, designed to appeal to the much less sophisticated viewers of the time, but at the beginning of the second season, it became a very camp and very tongue in cheek type production.
 There was an attempt to return the show to its roots of being a more straightforward adventure series in its third season.
-The series was pretty well received at the time and fairly popular.
+The series gained acceptance and popularity at the time.
 It is now, of course, considered an early science fiction classic that still has a cult following even after all this time.

 The Lost in Space brand next appeared as a 1998 American science fiction adventure film directed by Stephen Hopkins and starring William Hurt, Matt LeBlanc, and Gary Oldman.
-The film was shot in London and Shepperton, and produced by New Line Cinema.
+The film was shot in London and Shepperton and produced by New Line Cinema.
 The idea this time around was to update the same premise and give it a somewhat darker and more grounded approach.

 Next year the idea is being revisited again in the form of a ten-episode television series on Netflix, slated for a 2018 premiere.
 The premise of the remake will be the same as the original.
 Lost in Space follows the Robinsons as the family is forced to work together when they find themselves stranded light-years away from their original destination.
-Being essentially “lost in space,” they have to fight both their new alien surroundings and their personal demons.
+Being essentially “lost in space,” they have to fight both their new alien surroundings and their own personal demons.
 The original series was set 30 years in the future (with the action taking place in 1997) and revolved around an attempt by the U.S. to colonize deep space by sending one single family on a five-and-a-half-year journey to another planet, until enemy agent Dr. Zachary Smith sabotages the mission, sending the ship off course.